KNFullStack/Milestone-Project-3/README.md

 ## Design
 ### Colors
-The main colors and design aim...
-XXX
-### Typography
-The text throughout the web application is XXX font.
+The main colors throughout are white backgrounds, using bold colours that stand out for buttons and pie charts.
+The aim was to not have any background elements that would clash with the pie chart colours as income and outgoings are added.
 ### Images
-"XXX"
-### Sounds
-"XXX"
+The landing page image is used with thanks to [Mediamodifier](https://unsplash.com/@mediamodifier).
 ### Wireframes
 Wireframes images can be seen below and also found in the "/assets/readme-content" folder.
-It contains a design for the desktop and mobile version of the web application.
+It contains a design for the desktop and mobile version of the dashboard.

 * Mobile: <br> ![Mobile Wireframe](XXX)
 * Desktop: <br> ![Desktop Wireframe](XXX)